FuelLabs/sway-libs/.docs/book/src/documentation/libraries/math/fixed_point/index.md

 This type is stored as a `u32`, `u64` or `U128` under the hood.
 Therefore the size can be known at compile time and the length is static.

-For more information please see the [specification](../../../../../../../libs/fixed_point/SPECIFICATION.md).
+For implementation details on the Fixed Point Number Library please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/fixed_point/index.html).

 # Using the Library